 A valid passport always serves as an identification document.
 There is currently no national ID card in Norway.

 MinID is a personal log-in to public services in Norway.
 With your personal MinID you can, for example, gain access to different services of the Norwegian Labour and Welfare Administration, NAV, apply for admission to higher education, apply for a loan and grant from the Norwegian State Educational Loan Fund (Lånekassen), and submit your tax return electronically.
 Together with PIN codes and your chosen password, you can prove your identity digitally in contact with public services in Norway.
-You yourself are responsible for setting up your own MinID, and you need a Norwegian national identity number or D number to set it up.
+You yourself are responsible for setting up your own MinID, and you need a Norwegian national identity number or a D number to set it up.

 BankID is a personal, electronic ID that gives you access to public services at the highest level of security.
 To get a BankID you must contact your bank.

 Banks generally require that you are registered in the National Registry in Norway before they will issue a credit card, such as MasterCard, or grant you credit.
 If you apply for a credit card from a Norwegian bank, a credit assessment will be carried out and you may be asked to provide documentation about your financial position.
 In this way, the bank can check whether you have any record of non-payments, or if there are any other conditions they should be aware of.
 You always receive written notification if a party has carried out a credit assessment on you.
 The credit check only gives banks in Norway information about Norwegian conditions, so you should yourself obtain documentation regarding income you receive from other countries.

 If you have any questions, please fill in our contact form.